rw2424/cs-6083-final-project/README.md

    ```shell
    npm run dev
    ```

+# Base features:
+   1. For our search by average star, whatever number put, the rating must be equal or higher to be shown
+   2. Our search bar for 'search for title', it is case-sensitive
+   3. Our search bar for 'search by tag', it is also case-sensitive
 # Extra features we implemented
    1. Created a browsing history for each user to show their recently viewed recipes -insert pic-